wicid-ai/wicid_firmware/README.md

 - **Troubleshooting**:
   - Navigate directly to http://192.168.4.1/
   - Ensure you type "http://192.168.4.1/" exactly (include http:// and trailing slash)
+  - If using a mobile device, you may need to disable mobile data, i.e., go into *Airplane Mode* (leaving WiFi enabled) to prevent your phone from bypassing the IP address provided
   - Desktop browsers may default to search or HTTPS if you don't include the full URL

-- **Saving settings**: If you see a read‑only filesystem error while saving, unplug USB or eject the CIRCUITPY drive and try again.
+- **Saving settings**: If you see a read‑only filesystem error while saving, try plugging the WICID into a power-only USB cable (when connected to a computer with a data-enabled USB cable, the WICID may behave like a thumbdrive and prevent config updates through the setup interface)

 ## Error Handling